 As a company working with complex chemical and mechanical processes, we have a high degree of responsibility for the operation of our equipment as well as for the protection of people and the environment.
 Therefore, we have appointed employees at production sites, who are specially trained in environmental protection, occupational health and safety, and plant safety.
 These employees are grouped together in the Quality Management and Sustainability department.
-With the groupwide responsibility of the parent company in Germany for quality and sustainability topics, this department defines groupwide systems and guidelines.
+With the groupwide responsibility topics, this department defines groupwide systems and guidelines.
 This department reports directly to the CEO.
 The allocation of responsibilities among the members of the Executive Board is presented in the combined management report.
 GRI 102-11